BITEWKRER/-Lung-Nodule-Segmentation-Framework/readme.md

 3. use `trainLIDC or trainLuna` can train different models

 4. use `evaluateLIDC` or `evaluateLuna` can evaluate different models

 Note: Note that the segmentation models used in this project are all from github

-## If you find this framework is useful, please cite the paper
+## Citation
 ```
 @article{ZHI2023107321,
 title = {Deep neural network pulmonary nodule segmentation methods for CT images: Literature review and experimental comparisons},
 journal = {Computers in Biology and Medicine},
 volume = {164},
 pages = {107321},